 Why do we teach main idea in kindergarten and first grade?

-The ultimate goal in teaching main idea is for students to begin the process of comprehending what they are reading.
+The ultimate goal in teaching main idea and supporting details is for students to begin the process of comprehending what they are reading.
 When students can identify the main idea and details of a text or story, it is easier for them to summarize their reading.
 This ultimately leads to better comprehension.

-Introducing main idea and details
+Introducing main idea and supporting details

 Beginning with simple text